exhibit 3 exposition

 Role of Propaganda

 Along with legislation, the Nazis well-understood the role of propaganda.
-Nazi Party was consistently shown as the only party that all Germans could support.
+Nazi Party was consistently propagated as the only party that “all Germans could support”.
 All Aryan German citizens were invited to be part of a greater movement.
+Belonging to this party was more than just belonging to an ordinary group.
+It was more like having a purpose in life.
 The main means of promoting the Nazi Party was through the Ministry of Public Enlightenment and Propaganda under Joseph Goebbels (1897-1945), himself a master of deception.

-Joseph Goebbels (1897-1945) is generally considered a genius of propaganda.
+Joseph Goebbels (1897-1945) had a doctorate from Heidelberg university (1921).
+He is generally considered a genius of propaganda.
 Goebbels like many of Hitler’s trusted advisors, was with Adolf Hitler from early on.
 His role as the Minister of Propaganda was crucial in getting the German public to support Hitler and Nazi policies.
 He was a skillful speaker.
 He was also one of Hitler’s appointed successors.
-His devotion to Hitler was such that he, his wife Magda and their children committed suicide in Hitler’s bunker in Berlin once Soviet troops were already close by.
-This was much later, in April 1945.
+His devotion to Hitler was such that he and his wife Magda murdered their children and then committed suicide in Hitler’s bunker in Berlin.
+Soviet troops were already closing in.
+This was in April 1945.

 It is noteworthy that much propaganda was geared toward the Allies seeking to justify Germany’s aggression in various parts of Europe.